 Lawyer & Parent Advocate

-Lawrence is a lawyer with more than 40 years of experience and has been a vigorous and persistent advocate for one of children, who has received special education services due to a variety of diagnosed developmental, learning, and mental health issues.
+Lawrence is a lawyer with more than 40 years of experience and has been a vigorous and persistent advocate for one of his children, who has received special education services due to a variety of diagnosed developmental, learning, and mental health issues.
 He has retained, consulted with, and developed submissions from evaluative, medical, and legal professionals to support efforts to mainstream his child’s education.